escherba/python-cityhash/README.rst

 Example Usage
 -------------

-The package contains 64- and 128-bit implementations of CityHash algorithm
+The package contains 64- and 128-bit implementations of CityHash algorithm.

 .. code-block:: python